OrdinaryMagician/Stuff/README.md

   can be generated in bulk.
 * totty: Sends text from stdin to tty1.
 Used to send certain commands when remoting into a Raspberry Pi.
+* umxunpack: Extractor for music in UE archives, with support for Unreal 227's UMX files containing vorbis audio.
 * vc2sdl: Passes the contents of the VC4 framebuffer to a SDL window.
 Was used for video playback experiments on a Raspberry Pi with a SPI LCD.
 * withhands: Talk like W.D.
 Gaster.